ricsanfre/pi-cluster/docs/_docs/node.md

 title: Cluster Node configuration
 permalink: /docs/node/
 redirect_from: /docs/node.md
+description: How to configure a Raspberry Pi nodes of our Raspberry Pi Kubernetes Cluster.
+Ubuntu cloud-init configuration files, and basic OS configuration.
+last_modified_at: "25-02-2022"
 ---

 4 Raspberry Pi (4GB), `node1`, `node2`, `node3` and `node4`, will be used as nodes for the Kubernetes cluster.